-If you are curious about the benefits of turmeric you probably didn't know, you've come to the right place.
-Turmeric has many uses, particularly in spices,herbal wellness tea, skin care products, and so much more.
+If you are curious about the benefits of turmeric, you've come to the right place.
+Turmeric has many uses, particularly in spices, herbal wellness tea, skin care products, and so much more.
 In this article, we will be talking about the origin, benefits, and how to include turmeric in your diet.

-The origin of turmeric dates back to nearly 4000 years ago when the Vedic culture in India started using it.
+The origin of turmeric dates back to nearly 4000 years ago, which is when we first have record of the Vedic culture in India utilizing it.
 To them, turmeric was used as a culinary spice and had a religious significance.
 From India, turmeric spread to Southeast Asia, where it is used as a yellow dye.

 Soon the use of turmeric spread to China around 700 AD.
 And by 800 AD, turmeric was used in some regions.
 It wasn't until 1200 AD before the use of turmeric spread to West Africa and Jamaica.
 Today, turmeric is available globally, with India remaining the leading producer of turmeric, contributing to over 80% of global production.

 Turmeric is so widely known because it offers several health benefits.
 On the plus side, it is flavorsome, so it adds more value in any area where it is being used.
 Below are some of the health benefits of using turmeric.

 Curcumin is one of the main active ingredients in turmeric.
 Curcumin is rich in anti-inflammatory properties.
 Enjoying turmeric in your diet can help promote a healthy inflammatory response.
 And the best part is that you can enjoy turmeric in many ways.
 Some people enjoy turmeric as a culinary spice, while others take it as an herbal wellness tea, and in either case, the body benefits from this anti-inflammatory property.